-4.1.7 Sensitive Wildlife Species
+3.3.4.1.7 Sensitive Wildlife Species

-A list of potentially occurring sensitive wildlife was created for the Adobe Falls Faculty/Staff Housing site based on a literature search, a species review of the CNDDB (March 2007), and the San Diego MSCP.
-Table 3 summarizes the listed and other sensitive wildlife species known from the general region and indicates their potential to occur on the Adobe Falls Faculty/Staff Housing site.
+A list of potentially occurring sensitive wildlife was created for the Adobe Falls Faculty/Staff Housing Site based on a literature search, a species review of the California Natural Diversity Data Base (CNDDB) database (March 2007) and the San Diego MSCP.
+Table 3.3-3, Sensitive Wildlife Species Present or Potentially Present on the Adobe Falls Faculty/Staff Housing Site, summarizes the listed and other sensitive wildlife species known from the general region and indicates their potential to occur on the Adobe Falls Faculty/Staff Housing Site.